Trending article

 Currently, only around 35% of employees in the private sector have a supplementary retirement saving scheme.

-The design principles for the Automatic Enrolment Retirement Savings System for Ireland, introduced recently by the Minister for Social Protection, Heather Humphreys, will form the basis for the draft legislation.
+Proposed new legislation for the Automatic Enrolment Retirement Savings System for Ireland, recently introduced by the Minister for Social Protection, Heather Humphreys, was voted in to law by the Cabinet, on 17 April 2024.

-This article will offer advice to small and medium-sized employers, and HR and payroll teams on what auto-enrolment will mean for them and their employees, how auto-enrolment will work, when it will begin and how it will be phased in.
+This article will offer an overview to small and medium-sized employers, and HR and payroll teams, on what auto-enrolment will mean for them and their employees, how auto-enrolment will work, when it will begin and how it will be phased in.

-It will also help businesses prepare for the new legislation, which is due to begin from September 2024.
+It will also help businesses prepare for the new legislation, which is due to begin on 30 September 2025.

 Here’s what we cover: